 School personnel are required to participate in Safeguarding God’s Children.

-- The school employs a staff member to address minor injuries, distribute medications, and assess whether parents should be contacted.
+- The school employs a school nurse to address minor injuries, distribute medications, and assess whether parents should be contacted.

 - Efforts are also made at St. Richard’s to create a safe social-emotional environment.